 - Reseal seams and re-coat the tent floor: This prevents leaks and extends your tent’s lifespan, especially if you notice peeling fabric.

-- Thoroughly clean your tent: Dirt and oil can interfere with sealants and waterproofing, so a clean surface is essential for effective maintenance.
+- Thoroughly clean your tent: Dirt and oil interfere with sealants and waterproofing.
+A clean surface is the foundation of any maintenance work.

-- Store your tent properly: Always make certain it’s completely dry before packing to avoid mold growth and maintain its integrity.
+- Store your tent properly: Pack it away only when it’s completely dry to prevent mold and keep the fabric in good shape.

 Frequently Asked Questions